Faculty of Arts and Sciences Senate 2020 /21 Executive Council Members

-William Nordhaus, Sterling Professor of Economics and Professor of Forestry & Environmental Studies
+William Nordhaus, Sterling Professor of Economics and Professor at the School of Forestry and Environmental Studies

 The executive council calls meetings, determines the agenda of the FAS Senate, appoints committees to assist with the FASS’s work, and organizes elections in consultation with the elections and nominations committee.
 The executive council serves as liaison to the administration, and has the power to act on behalf of the Senate in matters arising between meetings.
 It also acts as the Senate’s by-laws committee, examining and reviewing Senate rules, procedures, and by-laws at least once per year, and recommending changes to the full Senate.
 The executive council meets approximately once per month, roughly two weeks in advance of Senate meetings, though may meet more often or at other times as necessary.